 The City Council is the governing body of the Redevelopment Agency.
 Woodland's City Council meets regularly every first and third Tuesday of the month.
 Meetings are held in the City Council Chambers, 2nd floor of City Hall, 300 First Street in downtown Woodland.

-Citizens are welcome to attend in person or view proceedings on government access cable channel 20.
-Videotaped copies of previous City Council meetings are available at the Woodland Public Library.
+Citizens are welcome to attend in person, on government access cable channel 20 or via livestreaming/archived videos.
 Copies of agendas, minutes, resolutions, staff reports and ordinances are available for review in the City Clerk's office.
-You can view a copy of the upcoming City Council Agenda on the Agenda Page.
+You can view a copy of the upcoming City Council Agenda on the Meetings & Agenda page.

 The City Council is served by several commissions.
 These advisory groups are composed of residents appointed by the Council.
 Many recommendations taken by a commission are then heard and acted upon by the City Council.
 Recruitment for commission members is a continuous process open to any City of Woodland resident.
 For more information go to Boards and Commissions page.